syncfusion-content/ej2-dropdown-docs/ej2-javascript/drop-down-list/virtual-scroll.md

 When fetching data from the data source, the [actionBegin](../api/drop-down-list/#actionbegin) event is triggered before data retrieval begins.
 Then, the [actionComplete](../api/drop-down-list/#actioncomplete) event is triggered once the data is successfully fetched.

-Please note that for virtualization, the 'take' and 'skip' properties are internally managed, and properties set at the application level may not be considered.

 {% if page.publishingplatform == "typescript" %}

  {% tabs %}